Jeffersonville & Louisville

 Please contact the front office at (812) 288-8878 with any questions regarding our Book Store Services.

 Capstone – The online NBE study series provides a substantive review of the doctrine tested to help students pass the National Board Exam.
 Students will have the opportunity to simulate time and exam management under exam-like conditions online.
 While the Capstone is intended to close the knowledge and skills gap between funeral service education and the NBE, it is also designed to help students reach mastery level for skills associated with passing the NBE.
 The online environment includes test questions, videos, tutorials, and much more!

-Pierce Mortuary Colleges provides several certifications, at no cost to the student.
-Certification/Certificate Programs are a great way to learn more about a specific funeral service skill set that, in turn, can enhance your résumé by making you more competitive and increase your eligibility for more opportunities.
+Pierce Mortuary Colleges provides selected certifications to students that are great ways to learn more about a specific funeral service skill-set.
+These certifications will enhance your resume by making you more competitive and increasing your eligibility for a wider variety of opportunities.

 Live, interactive cremation certification training occurs once a year for on-ground and online students.
 In addition to the ICCFA Operator Certification, Pierce Mortuary Colleges also provides students with the opportunity to receive an ICCFA Cremation Arranger Certificate.
 All students may attend at different times within the program.